v8/v8.dev/src/blog/array-sort.md

   - internals
 description: 'Starting with V8 v7.0 / Chrome 70, Array.prototype.sort is stable.'
 ---
 `Array.prototype.sort` was among the last builtins implemented in self-hosted JavaScript in V8.
-Porting it offered us the opportunity to experiment with different algorithms and implementation strategies and finally [make it stable](https://mathiasbynens.be/demo/sort-stability).
+Porting it offered us the opportunity to experiment with different algorithms and implementation strategies and finally [make it stable](https://mathiasbynens.be/demo/sort-stability) in V8 v7.0 / Chrome 70.

 ## Background